-- 11. The development hereby permitted shall not commence until details of the design of a surface water drainage scheme has been submitted to and approved in writing by the local planning authority.
+- 11. No development shall take place, other than demolition to slab level (excluding any ground works or removal of slabs) until details of the design of a surface water drainage scheme has been submitted to and approved in writing by the local planning authority.
 The design must satisfy the SuDS Hierarchy and be compliant with the national Non-Statutory Technical Standards for SuDs, NPPF and Ministerial Statement on SuDs.
 The required drainage details shall include: - a) Evidence that the proposed final solution will effectively manage the 1 in 30 & 1 in 100 (+40% allowance for climate change) storm events, during all stages of the development.
 The final solution should follow the principles set out in the approved drainage strategy.
 If Associated discharge rates and storage volumes shall be provided using a maximum discharge rate of 2.63 l/s. - b) Detailed drainage design drawings and calculations to include: a finalised drainage layout detailing the location of drainage elements, pipe diameters, levels, and long and cross sections of each element including details of any flow restrictions and maintenance/risk reducing features (silt traps, inspection chambers etc.).